tiagolr/vnodes/README.md

 ### graph.js

 Can be used to store edges and nodes.
-Contains utility methods to build graphs, position nodes, remove and create nodes, edges and so on.
+Contains utility methods to build graphs, layouts, remove and create nodes, edges and so on.

 ## Styling